New 52 Early Years

 –Batman: The Dark Knight Vol. 2 #0 Part 3

 June 2000.[12]
 Immediately after graduating high school from Roxbury Fielding Academy, Bruce celebrates his 18th birthday.
 Bruce then learns that Joe Chill is back in Gotham for the first time since killing his parents.[13]
 In an effort to confront Chill and find out if there was a greater conspiracy involved with happened to his folks all those years ago, Bruce hits the violent Gotham streets in search of him.
 After interrogating homeless career-criminal Clancy (the only witness to the Wayne murders other than Bruce) and a few other ruffians, Bruce quickly locates and shakes down the man he is looking for.
 Bruce angrily prepares to execute Chill but doesn’t when he realizes that Chill was just a down-on-his-luck drunk that randomly attacked his parents.
 The next day (again, a conjectural but seemingly appropriate guess), Bruce departs for Tibet to begin training.
 (Bruce doesn’t bring much with him on his trip, but, as referenced in Batman Vol. 2 #52, he does bring a “How to Move On” journal that Dr. Leslie Thompkins had him write immediately after the deaths of his parents.)
 As referenced in Batman Vol. 2 #39, an overarching theme of Bruce’s training, no matter where he goes, will be to eliminate any fear in relation to death or dying.
 NOTE: Only six “masters” will train Batman in total (as mentioned in Batman and Robin Vol. 2 #5).
 Bruce trains and studies with a lot of experts, but, as far as true and pure combat “masters,” there are only Chu Chin Li, Tsunetomo, Henri Ducard, Shihan Matsuda, and Sergei Alexandrov.
 The sixth master is either the unnamed leader of the Nigerian Owami tribe or, more likely, the unnamed top member of the Shaolin monk hierarchy from Bruce’s two other non-Matsuda trips to the Himalayas.
-While training aborad, Bruce will learn: many different languages; gymnastics; intensive weightlifting techniques; rock climbing; how to fly planes and helicopters; how to skydive and use parachutes; how to operate boats and submarines; stealth techniques; spy-craft; and at least fourteen different martial arts (as referenced in Detective Comics #949).[14]
+While training aborad, Bruce will learn: many different languages; gymnastics; intensive weightlifting techniques; rock climbing; how to fly planes and helicopters; how to skydive and use parachutes; how to operate boats and submarines; stealth techniques; spy-craft; and at least fourteen different martial arts (as referenced in Detective Comics #949).
+A reference in Batman/Superman #2 also makes it clear that Bruce will master some unique striking maneuvers that no one else on the planet can do.[14]
 Keep all that in mind when assembling your headcanon!
 It is also extremely important to realize that, while Bruce trains, he will remain in contact with his trusted confidant Alfred Pennyworth for the next three years, possibly even returning to Gotham infrequently.
 (Alfred has become a father-figure to Bruce.)
 However, after the third year, Bruce will go totally off-the-radar and become incommunicado with everyone.

 –FLASHBACK: From Secret Origins Vol. 3 #2 Part 1.
 Training course: Himalayas.
 Bruce kung-fu trains with Shaolin monks.